RoboJackets/software-training-old/projects/week_3/Instructions.md

 return log_prob;
 ```

+The following figure will explain a detailed derviation of the math here.

 ### 3.9 Implement ComputeLogNormalizer

 Our other important and mathy function is `ComputeLogNormalizer`.
-This function computes the normalizer value that every probability estimate is divided by.
+This function computes the normalizer value that every probability estimate is divided by, this is the nonexponential part of the Gaussian PDF.
 (In this case, both our probability and normalizer are log'ed so we can use subtraction).
 This value doesn't depend on a specific particle, just the covariance we're using for the measurement.

 Add the definition for `ComputeLogNormalizer` to our implementation file.